pidcodes/pidcodes.github.com/1209/EAEB/index.md

 (for nudge sensing), and feedback-effect devices (lights, solenoids, motors, etc).
 The Pico communicates with host software on the PC via USB, using a variety of standard HID interfaces and custom application-specific interfaces.
+The project includes firmware for the Pico, plus a set of circuit board designs for "expansion board" that supplement the Pico's I/O capabilities with added input ports and high-current output ports for feedback devices.